CPBL Foreign Players Updates Volume #58

 — CPBL STATS (@GOCPBL) May 16, 2018

-In March 2017, the Lamigo Monkeys fired the 2013 rookie of the year winner 郭修延 (Kuo Chiu-Yen) over sexual assault and breaking and entering charges.
+In March 2017, the Lamigo Monkeys fired the 2013 Rookie of the Year winner 郭修延 (Kuo Chiu-Yen) over the charges of sexual assault and breaking and entering.

-According to the news report, after drinking, Kuo scaled the wall and sneak into a room of a female student and exposing his genital.
+According to the news report, after drinking, Kuo scaled a wall, snuck into the room of a female student, and exposed his genital.

-Kuo originally denied the allegations, but the CCTV have caught his despicable act on camera.
+Kuo originally denied the allegations, but CCTV caught his despicable acts on camera.
 He ended up being prosecuted and the Monkeys released him based on the misconduct policy.

 — CPBL STATS (@GOCPBL) March 7, 2017

 With the Monkeys insisting on signing Heimlich and the league being extremely slow at reviewing the case, it is hard not to start suspecting that there might be something going on behind the scenes.

 Is it possible that the Monkeys struck an under-the-table deal with an MLB organisation or with Heimlich’s agent?
 If you are interested in reading my tinfoil hat theory about this whole situation, you can find it here.